 As per Census 2011 data, the literacy rate of BMA area is 89.56% which is higher than national urban average of 85% and second highest for an Indian metropolis after Mumbai.
 The city's workforce structure is predominantly non-agrarian with only 6% of workforce being engaged in agriculture-related activities.
-Roughly, 10% of Bangalore's population lives in slums - a relatively low proportion when compared to other cities in the developing world.
+Roughly 10% of Bangalore's population lives in slums - a relatively low proportion when compared to other cities in the developing world.

 BIAAPA which has been considered in the planning for CMP has picked up pace in development in the recent years.
 As on 2018, the estimated population in BIAPPA area is about 5.8 lakhs.
-The planning area includes the Jala and Kasba where most of the development in the BIAAPA is existing.
+However, the planning area includes two hoblis namely Jala and Kasba where most of the development in BIAAPA area is existing as on date.
 The historical population in areas under BIAPPA is presented in Table 2.2.